 The problem sets and any associated data files will be released on the Sakai course site and Haoyang will send you an email when they are available and tell you where the materials are located.
-You need to turn them in by placing them in Qiaohui Lin's Mailbox on the 2nd floor of the Social Science Building by 11:59 a.m. of the Due Date.
+You need to turn them in by the end of class (9:45 a.m.) on their Due Date.
+Tianyu will pick them up in 139 Social Science Building at that time.
 No late problem sets will be accepted.
 The problem sets will be graded within a week after the Due Date and will be returned at the end of class on that day.
-Students not picking up their graded problem sets must arrange to secure it from Qiaohui within a week of their being returned.
+Students not picking up their graded problem sets must arrange to secure it from Tianyu within a week of their being returned.
 There will be a mid-term exam and a final exam in the course.
 The schedule for these exams is as follows:

-Exam Day and Time Location Mid-Term Exam Monday, October 16 (in class) 139 Soc.
+Exam Day and Time Location Mid-Term Exam Monday, October 14 (in class) 139 Soc.
 Sci.
 Bldg.
-Final Exam Monday, December 18 (2 - 5:00 p.m.)
+Final Exam Thursday, December 12 (7 - 10:00 p.m.)
 139 Soc.
 Sci.
 Bldg.